 Let’s just take a look here on Fedex, if we look on the weekly, let’s just say here, we had a pop on March 18th, and then we had a little digestion, we had digestion moving sideways, so there’s always room and time to digest depending on the speed of the move.

 If you have Sandisk here, we had some major drops, so we had one major drop on let’s say 7-18-2014, a little digestion for a few months and a pop, and the again, a drop.

-The longer or the larger the drop, the move, the pop, the more time it takes to digest, and even when we had a pop here in Sandisk on multiple weeks, that digestion right here, we’re still really digesting it, right there.
-Knowing and understanding how the energy moves is really important.
+The longer or, the larger the drop, the move, the pop, the more time it takes to digest, and even when we had a pop here in Sandisk on multiple weeks, that digestion right here, we’re still really digesting it, right there.
+Knowing and understanding how energy moves are significant.